team-ocean/veros/doc/plugins/developer-guide.rst

 ::

    from setuptools import setup

    setup(
       name='my-plugin',
       packages='my_plugin',
       entry_points={
         'veros.setup_dirs': [
-            'my_plugin = my_plugin.setup'
+            'my_plugin = my_plugin.setups'
         ]
       }
    )

-This assumes, that your custom setups are located in the folder :file:`my_plugin/setup`.
+This assumes, that your custom setups are located in the folder :file:`my_plugin/setups`.
 Then, `veros copy-setup` will automatically find your custom setups if the plug-in is installed:

 ::

    $ veros copy-setup --help
    Usage: veros copy-setup [OPTIONS] SETUP

    Copy a standard setup to another directory.

    Available setups:

       acc, acc_basic, acc_sector, eady, global_1deg, global_4deg,
       global_flexible, my_setup, north_atlantic, wave_propagation

    Example:

       $ veros copy-setup global_4deg --to ~/veros-setups/4deg-lowfric

    Further directories containing setup templates can be added to this command via the VEROS_SETUP_DIR environment variable.

    Options:
    --to PATH  Target directory, must not exist (default: copy to current
               working directory)
    --help     Show this message and exit.

-In this case, the custom setup is located in the folder :file:`my_plugin/setup/my_setup`, and thus shows up as :obj:`my_setup`.
+In this case, the custom setup is located in the folder :file:`my_plugin/setups/my_setup`, and thus shows up as :obj:`my_setup`.